Prasannark48/Cardiovascular-risk-prediction---ML-Capstone-Project-2/README.md

 # Cardiovascular-risk-prediction---ML-Capstone-Project-2

-Cardiovascular disease is a group of diseases affecting your heart and blood vessels.
-These diseases can affect one or many parts of your heart and/or blood vessels.
-A person may be symptomatic (physically experiencing the disease) or asymptomatic (not feeling anything at all).
+Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.
+It's usually associated with a build-up of fatty deposits inside the arteries (atherosclerosis) and an increased risk of blood clots.
+There are many different types of CVD. one of the main type is Coronary heart disease(CHD).
+Coronary heart disease occurs when the flow of oxygen-rich blood to the heart muscle is blocked or reduced.

 Cardiovascular disease includes heart or blood vessel issues, including: